Helping Kids With Dyslexia

 Let’s take a look at some of the most recommended classroom tools and learning apps that may be used to support dyslexic readers.

-- Note taking: Some dyslexic people have trouble jotting down quick notes.
+- Note taking: Some people with dyslexic have trouble jotting down quick notes.
 This makes it hard for a student to create a reminder while simultaneously listening to a teacher.
 Evernote makes it easy to capture ideas on the fly without breaking stride.
-Portable handheld scanning devices like Infoscan and Live Scribe Smart Pen also fulfill this role.
+Portable handheld scanning devices like Infoscan and the Livescribe smartpen also fulfill this role.

 - Text-to-speech: An online application, Natural Reader uses a natural-sounding voice to give students ready access to web pages, emails, PDFs, documents, and text messages.
 Balabolka and Panopreter operate along the same basic lines.